hmza09/nd00333_AZMLND_C2/Exercise_starter_files/README.md

 ## Screen Recording

-This [video](https://youtu.be/Pl-cFyxsJJo)shows the entire process of the working ML application
+This [video](https://youtu.be/Pl-cFyxsJJo) shows the entire process of the working ML application